What does the tool do?

 Why should I use it?

-With the Campaign Experiments tool, you can view the performance of multiple Campaign Experiments in just one go, making it easy to analyze results without spending extra time going back and forth.
+View the performance of multiple Campaign Experiments in just one go, making it easy to analyze results without spending extra time going back and forth.

-The tool will recommend you to graduate, continue, or terminate an experiment based on Optmyzr's own check of statistically significant data.
-These recommendations will be accompanied by a performance summary that will share more details on why the recommendation is being made.
+Get recommendations to graduate, continue, or terminate an experiment based on Optmyzr's own check of statistically significant data.

 How do I use it?